 On November 5, 1996 and November 3, 1998, pursuant to P.L.
 1997, c.
 24 (N.J.S.A.
 40:12-15.1 et seq.), the voters of the County authorized the establishment of the Burlington County Open Space, Recreation, Farmland and Historic Preservation Trust Fund effective January 1, 1997.
 For the purpose of raising revenue for the acquisition of lands and interests in lands for the conservation of farmland or open space, the County proposed to levy a tax not to exceed two cents per one hundred dollars of equalized valuation for fifteen years.
 The revenue raised by the first cent is devoted to the acquisition of farmlands for farmland preservation.
 The revenue raised by the second cent is devoted to any of the purposes of the law.
 Amounts raised by taxation are apportioned by the County Board of Taxation among the constituent municipalities in accordance with N.J.S.A.
 54:4-9 and are assessed, levied and collected in the same manner and at the same time as other County taxes.
 In November 1998, the County increased the levy by two cents to four cents per one hundred dollars of equalized valuation until 2018.
 In the general election in November 2006, the voters of the County authorized extending the sunset provisions until 2035.
 Future changes to the tax rate or levy must be authorized by referendum.
 All revenues received are accounted for in a Trust Fund dedicated by rider (N.J.S.A.
 40A:4-39) for the purpose stated.
 Interest earned on the investment of these funds is credited to the Burlington County Open Space, Recreation, Farmland and Historic Preservation Trust Fund.
-The amount of the tax levy is set annually by resolution adopted by the Board of Chosen Freeholders of the County.
-In 2016, the Board of Chosen Freeholders of the County adopted a resolution to maintain the levy at four cents (\$0.04) per one hundred dollars of equalized valuation.
+The amount of the tax levy is set annually by resolution adopted by the Board.
+In 2018 the Board adopted a resolution to maintain the levy at two and half cents (\$0.025) per one hundred dollars of equalized valuation.